 risk to people is the concern and people are not being injured or

-killed by legally-owned machine guns, then there can be no danger from
+killed by legally-owned machine guns, then there can be no defined

-should admit that the stakes are high - we value human
+people, we should admit that the stakes are high - we value human

 life and peoples' well-being very highly.
 However, since

 Fincher's machine guns.
 Were any machine guns in Fincher's